belakap/Covid-19-analysis/README.md

 **Requirements to run the project**

-*Github*: if not yet installed, you can download at https://git-scm.com/downloads
+*Git*: if not yet installed, you can download at https://git-scm.com/downloads

 *Python*: this project uses python 3.12.
 If not yet, you can install or update python at https://www.python.org/downloads/